What You Need to Know

 Within each bond category, payments are taken out of the bond with the lowest yield.
 If two or more bonds have equally low yields, then payments are taken out of the bond with the lowest interest rate.
 If two or more bonds have equally low yields and interest rates, then payments are taken out of the bond with the shortest term to maturity.
 Payments are taken from both principal and interest on a pro-rated basis.
 For lump sum withdrawals, you can request a specific bond from which to take the withdrawal (subject to the terms and conditions of the individual bonds).
 Payments made are taken from both principal and interest on a pro-rated basis.

-Find out about address and legal name changes, and other services for The Canada RIF owners.
+Find out about address and legal name changes, and other services for The Canada RIF holders.